Frequently Asked Questions

 Personally I think I’ve got the compromise between data, key facts and detail about right.

-When will Volume Six be out?
+When will the next volume be out?

-I’d also quite like to make a Star Wars Starship Handbook, but have had trouble locating suitable images on white backgrounds, and don’t have the software to take suitable screenshots of the many 3D meshes out there unfortunately.
+I’d quite like to make a Star Wars Starship Handbook, but have had trouble locating suitable images on white backgrounds, and don’t have the software to take suitable screenshots of the many 3D meshes out there unfortunately.
 (If you are able to help in this regard I’d love to hear from you).

 Back to list of questions